logo

 CALCULATE([expression], [filter1], [filter2])

 CALCULATE changes the context of a calculation.
-Think of it as saying “Do this, but only for specific data.”
-It will evaluate your expression (like SUM, DIVIDE, etc.) but within a new condition.
+Think of it as saying "Do this, but only for specific data."
+It evaluates your expression (like SUM, DIVIDE, etc.) but within a new filter condition.
+Nearly every advanced DAX measure relies on CALCULATE at some level.

-Your report is showing global sales, but you need to limit this data to just one region – Europe.
-To achieve this, the CALCULATE expression will calculate the sum from ‘Sales[Amount]’ column, but only for rows where ‘Sales[Region]’ is Europe.
+Your report shows global sales, but you need to limit the data to Europe.
+CALCULATE evaluates the sum of Sales[Amount] but only for rows where Sales[Region] is "Europe".

 CALCULATE measure example in Power BI DAX